 In the black and white version, it is easier to see the smaller towns and low-density areas than in the color-coded version.
 Different monitor settings and configurations may make it harder or easier to see color variations in lightly populated areas, but the non-color-coded map should always show differences in population density fairly well.

 The locations of the dots do not represent actual addresses.
 The most detailed geographic identifier in Census Bureau data is the census block.
 Individual dots are randomly located within a particular census block to match aggregate population totals for that block.
 As a result, dots in some census blocks may be located in the middle of parks, cemeteries, lakes, or other clearly non-residential areas within that census block.
 No greater geographic resolution for the 2010 Census data is publicly available (and for good reason).A more accurate portrayal of the geographic distribution of residents is possible if data is available on the location of parks, buildings, and/or physical addresses.
 Individual dots could therefore be conditionally placed based on this data.

-All of the data displayed on the map are from the 2010 Summary File 1 (SF1) tables from the U.S. Census Bureau.
+All of the data displayed on the map are from the U.S. Census Bureau 2010 Summary File 1 (SF1) dataset made publicly available through the National Historical Geographic Information System from the U.S. Census Bureau.
 Table P5, “Hispanic or Latino Origin by Race,” was merged with block-level state shapefiles from the National Historical Geographic Information System.
+The data is based on the “census block,” the smallest area of geography for which data is collected (roughly equivalent to a city block in an urban area).
 Five racial categories were created based on the data in table P5: non-Hispanic White, non-Hispanic Black, non-Hispanic Asian, Hispanic or Latino, and a category for all other racial categories including the multiracial identifications.
 The sum of all five categories equals the total population.